-Exam board: AQA (click for further information) Head of Subject: Mrs E Marabese
+Head of Subject: Mrs E Marabese

 A Level Drama and Theatre requires and develops a range of academic and creative skills, as well as personal awareness and confidence.
 Students can pursue their interests and study a range of practical drama elements including acting, directing, costume, mask or technical design.
 The written components develop students' knowledge and understanding of theatre across history through a study of set texts, live productions and a range of practitioners.
-The specification is weighted as follows: 60% practical or non-examination assessments (components two and three) and 40% written examination (component one).
+The specification is weighted as follows: 60% practical or non-examination assessments (Components One and Two) and 40% written examination (Component Three).